 This information centre is situated on the River Bure and has information and displays about Hoveton and the Broads.
 From April to October the centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.

 The park's historic flint barn has information and displays about Whitlingham and the Broads.

-Take a guided trip on the solar boat Ra to experience the watery wildlife.
+From April to October you can take a guided trip on the solar boat Ra and experience the watery wildlife.
 Surrounded by green banks and woodlands, it's hard to believe how close you are to the city.
 Ra is fully accessible to wheelchair users.
 Staff will also help you make bookings for accommodation and you can enjoy a bite to eat at the Barn Cafe.